 Care of Your Child’s Teeth

-A parent should be brushing the child’s teeth up to seven years old.
-Allow your child to brush their own teeth, but it’s very important to brush their teeth after they brush to ensure their teeth are cleaned properly.
-A great measure of your child’s manual dexterity is whether they can tie their shoes or not!
-If they can tie their shoes, we can discuss the transition of your child brushing their teeth all by themselves with your supervision.
+A parent should be brushing the child’s teeth up to 7 years old.
+Allow your youngster to brush his or her own teeth, but it’s essential to brush their teeth after they have brushed to ensure their teeth are cleaned properly.
+A great way to measure your child’s manual dexterity is whether her or she can tie shoes or not!
+If your child can tie their own shoes, we can discuss the transition to brushing their teeth all by themselves with your supervision.

 Brush the outer surfaces of each tooth, upper and lower.
 Repeat the same method on the inside surfaces and chewing surfaces of all the teeth.
 Finish by brushing the tongue to help freshen breath and remove bacteria.

-You should floss your child’s teeth until he or she can do it alone.
+You should floss your son or daughter’s teeth until he or she can do it alone.
 Also, we love the option of flossers.
 They are really easy for you and your child to use.
 Flossers are little plastic forks that have just about half an inch of floss.
-They make flossing easier as they are small and fit in your mouth better than would your fingers!
+They make flossing easier since they are small and fit in your mouth better than your fingers!

 Use a fluoridated mouth rinse after brushing and flossing before bedtime.
-For the rinse to be effective, avoid drinking, eating or rinsing after use.
+For the rinse to be effective, avoid drinking, eating, or rinsing after use.
 Fluoridated mouth rinses should not be used for a child who cannot “spit” out the rinse after use.

 Good Diet = Healthy Teeth

 Most snacks that children eat can lead to cavity formation.
 The more frequently a child snacks, the greater the chance for tooth decay.
 How long food remains in the mouth also plays a role.
 For example, hard candy and breath mints stay in the mouth a long time, which cause longer acid attacks on tooth enamel.

 We may also recommend protective sealants for your child.
-Sealants can be applied to your child’s molars and/or premolars to prevent decay on hard to clean surfaces.
+Sealants can be applied to your child’s molars and/or premolars to prevent decay on hard-to-clean surfaces.